This stunning instrument literally

 The IV (4) was the only other full-sized solid mahoganytalking machine made by Victor besides the princely-expensive model VI (6).
 The IV (4) cost more at the time than the oak models below it in stature, and therefore it sold in lesser quantities.
 The curvaceous styling of the IV was unique within the Victor roster.
 Note the "His Master's Voice" ID plate.
 The cabinet finish has been restored by following the exact process used at the Victor factory -- no fake urethane or slap-dash amateur doll-ups.
 What do other dealers commonly do?
 They smear a coat of varnish over the wood, usually on top of the dirt!
 We have painstakingly cleaned everything.
 The nickel-plated components are well preserved.
 In the same way, our restoration of the black flower horn has been meticulous and historically correct.

 The motor is strong, reliable and the power of its double-spring will play any record.
-What's the difference between what you buy from us and what you buy on eBay?
-EVERYTHING!
-On eBay you get patched-up junk that is grossly misrepresented.
-You shouldn't believe a word of what you read there.
 Phonophan gives you the highest quality instruments and restorations, all work done under the personal supervision of Tim Fabrizio, who has a degree in Fine Arts, has devoted his life to painstaking restoration work, and has written eight books on the subject of antique phonographs.

 Most Victor talking machines were constructed of oak.
 Reasonably few were mahogany because mahogany was more expensive.
 This makes the Victor IV a rarity, and the look of it is undeniably alluring.
 If you want to experience what a Victor Talking Machine was like when it was new -- get this one!
-This incredibly pristine, excellent playing, sleekly beautiful Victor is a delight to the eyes AND ears!
+See how it shines!
+This incredibly pristine, excellent playing, sleekly beautiful Victor is a delight to the eyes AND ears.

 Price: $2850.00 US, plus shipping and handling.
 (NY State residents must pay sales tax, if applicable.)